← Back to research

 Repo Prompt

-Repo Prompt is a native macOS app for context engineering—helping developers build precise AI prompts from codebases and apply model-generated edits with reviewable diffs.
+Repo Prompt is a native macOS app for context engineering—building precise AI prompts from codebases, applying edits with reviewable diffs, and now orchestrating multi-agent coding sessions.

 Key takeaways